 Bonjour mes amours! ~

-So last weekend we went to Paris!
-It is a city super close by and quickly to reach with the high speed trains of Thalys.
+So Paris is a city super close to Belgium and quickly to reach with the high-speed trains of Thalys.
 In one hour and half you reach Paris from Brussels!
 It’s a perfect weekend trip.

-I’ve been many times before, but mostly was with school where we visited a lot of museums.
+I’ve been many times before, but mostly was with school where we visited many museums.
 Now that I am older, and more focused on travel photography, I wanted to go back to take some cool shots in the French capital.

 I made a short list of 10 places I think you have to visit and take your time to create some awesome shots!
 And the best part is… they are all free to visit!
 So let’s get started